-New subscriptions start with issue no. 8, shipping april
+New subscriptions start with issue no. 9, shipping in October

 Skip to content